adamranieri/JWA-Activities/spring-boot.md

 ### Business Rules
     - Negative scores should throw a 422
-    - If initials is longer than 3 charcters then only the first 3 characters are used
+    - If initials is longer than 3 charcters when createing a score then only the first 3 characters are used
     - intials are always saved in the database as uppercase
     - People should be able to use a query param to sort by initials
     - Scores should be shown in order of points descending